tkhcl/IBM-UCx-PLUGIN-DOCS/docs/UCD/README.md

 ## IBM Rational Asset Manager for IBM UrbanCode Deploy

 IBM Rational Asset Manager (RAM) is a collaborative software development asset management tool used to identify, manage and govern the design, development and consumption of software assets.
-The IBM Rational Asset Manager plug-in
+The IBM Rational Asset Manager plug-in automates importing artifacts from Rational Asset Manager projects.

 ---